BACK TO BASICS: How to Set up Google Webmaster Tools

 If you DON’T have Google Analytics set up, choose one of these three methods to verify your site instead:

 Once you have been verified as the site owner, your Webmaster Tools account should be ready for use.
 (Note: You may have to wait a few days for data to be available if this is a new account.
-You may be able to speed that process along by submitting your website's sitemap to the search engine for indexing.)
+You may be able to speed that process along by creating a sitemap and submitting it to the search engine for indexing.)

 To use your new tools, just visit http://www.google.com/webmasters/tools/ and sign in.
 Click "Manage site" next to your domain and start exploring the many useful tools and reports.